PICMG/redfish_server_maker/README.md

 ```
 ### Install MongoDB Community
 Install MongoDB Community Edition by following the instructions found on the MongoDB web site (https://www.mongodb.com).
+You may wish to set the mongodb service to start each time your machine boots (see instructions on mongodb.com).

 ### Installing Python Library Modules
 Depending on your python installation, you may need to install wget, pymongo and yaml libraries.  you can do this by executing the following command-line prompt: